dustalov/ballcone/README.md

 ## Roadmap

-* Support more versions of Python (requires no effort as soon as [MonetDBLite-Python#46](https://github.com/MonetDB/MonetDBLite-Python/issues/46) is fixed)
+* Support more versions of Python 3.6+ (requires no effort as soon as [MonetDBLite-Python#46](https://github.com/MonetDB/MonetDBLite-Python/issues/46) is fixed)
 * Switch to [DuckDB](https://github.com/cwida/duckdb) (as soon as sparse tables are supported)
+* Query string parsing for better insights

 ## Alternatives